AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-other-features.md

 ---
-title: Other features in the Web Editor
+title: Other features in the Editor
-description: Explore other features of the web editor in AEM Guides.
+description: Explore other features of the Editor in AEM Guides.
 Learn how to use these features for improved authoring in AEM Guides.
 exl-id: 1833b1e3-c7f1-4f2c-be35-235b65ba2f36
 feature: Authoring, Web Editor
 role: User